isprojects/mstform/README.md

 This way if the behavior of InlineError changes to take more props drived from a field accessor you can easily change the way `validationProps` is generated.

+## Tips

+-   Don't name your form state `this.state` as this has a special meaning to React and can lead to odd bugs.